jhar/art-map-pasadena/README.md

-# facebook-events-map
+# pasadena-arts-events-map

-Project 5 of Udacity's Front-End Nanodegree.
-Utilizes Google Maps and Facebook Graph API to create a local map of events (in this case, in Pasadena, California).
+Utilizes Google Maps and Facebook Graph API to create a local map of events at selected arts organizations.

-In order to use the site, you will need to download everything onto your computer and serve the folder through your localhost.
-For example, if I download the Zip to my desktop, unzip the folder, and then navigate into the folder through terminal.
-You can then run
+To use locally, clone or download a zip, CD into the folder and launch a server with:

 ```
 python -m SimpleHTTPServer 8000